Flag

 Economy

-Svalbard and Jan Mayen has a high-income economy primarily driven by coal mining, tourism, and research sectors, with significant contributions from natural resources like coal, iron ore, copper, and zinc.
-The small population is mainly concentrated in settlements on Spitsbergen, particularly Longyearbyen, and the economy's reliance on specific sectors indicates a need for diversification for long-term sustainability.
+Svalbard and Jan Mayen boast a high-income economy primarily fueled by coal mining, tourism, and research, with notable contributions from natural resources like coal, iron ore, copper, and zinc.
+The region's small population is largely concentrated in Longyearbyen on Spitsbergen, and it also serves as a unique base for whaling, fishing, and housing the Global Seed Vault.
+While the investment climate benefits from Norway's stable legal framework, potential investors face challenges due to the Arctic environment, highlighting the need for economic diversification beyond the dominant sectors.

 Floating Section Image